jakepenzak/learn_rust/chapters/ch6/README.md

 }
 ```

-This is useful, but you do use exhaustive checking of `match`.
+This is useful, but you do lose exhaustive checking of `match`.
 Ultimately, `if let` is syntax sugar for a `match` that runs code when the value matches one pattern and ignores the rest.

 You can include `else` with an `if let` as well: